xframes-project/xframes-website/blog/2025-01-05-the-wonders-of-ffi-using-xframes-across-19-different-languages.md

 ```

+We mapped C strings (`const char*`) to [c_ptr](https://gcc.gnu.org/onlinedocs/gfortran/Working-with-C-Pointers.html) and the callbacks to `c_funptr`.

 Some extra work for the string conversion was necessary, as we had to manually append the NULL character. `AssetsBasePath` is pre-allocated as 40 bytes, whereas the raw JSON definitions are 'allocatable' at run time.

+Additionally, we have had to wrap strings with calls to [c_loc](https://gcc.gnu.org/onlinedocs/gfortran/C_005fLOC.html) and subroutines with [c_funloc](https://gcc.gnu.org/onlinedocs/gfortran/C_005fFUNLOC.html) to obtain the C address of a objects and procedures respectively.

-Notice also the use of `deallocate`.
+Also, notice the use of [deallocate](https://www.intel.com/content/www/us/en/docs/fortran-compiler/developer-guide-reference/2023-1/deallocate.html).

 Resources: